 What is climate change and how do we know it is happening?
 Can we believe long-term forecasts?

-The Met Office has answered as many of your climate change questions as possible.
+The Met Office has answered your burning questions about climate.

-Everyone can join in the OPAL climate survey.
-Blow bubbles, look for plane contrails and help us learn about our climate.
+Blow bubbles, look for plane contrails and learn more about our climate.

 OPAL weather stations

 Examine data recorded by OPAL weather stations maintained by the Met Office.

 Games and activities

 How much do you know about weather and climate?
 Challenge yourself to our quiz.